Aims of the Course:

 Synergies with other courses:

-Participants of the IT entrepreneurship course are encouraged to sign up for the User Interface Design course as well, because the objectives of the two courses are closely related.
-While the IT Entrepreneurship course is focusing on building a company to sell a product, the User Interface Design course focuses on how to design an easy-to-use product.
+Participants of the Leadership and Entrepreneurship Studies course are encouraged to sign up for the User Interface Design course as well, because the objectives of the two courses are closely related.
+While the Leadership and Entrepreneurship Studies course is focusing on building a company to sell a product, the User Interface Design course focuses on how to design an easy-to-use product.
 The best way to present a product idea to potential investors, for example, is to present its preliminary user interface plan.
 In other words, successful entrepreneurs should have a good sense to user interface design as well.

 Gábor Bojár (born 1949) is one of the very few entrepreneurs of Central-Eastern Europe to have succeeded in global business during the era of state-socialism.
 He founded Graphisoft, a software development firm, which became one of the top three international software vendors in its field within ten years.
 Claiming the most prestigious awards of the trade, Graphisoft's leading product, ArchiCAD® is used by hundreds of thousands of architects around the world.
 Graphisoft was listed on the Frankfurt and the Budapest stock exchange and has been purchased by Nemetscheck Gmbh in 2007.
 Mr. Bojár remains Chairman of Graphisoft's Board of Directors.
 Mr. Bojár is also the founder of Graphisoft Park, a real-estate development that turned an industrial site on the bank of the River Danube into a state-of-the art science park.
 Mr. Bojár was also an adjunct faculty member of Central European University Business School, lectures internationally, and has published a book exploring the "Graphisoft story" with an analytic perspective.